istanbuljs/nyc/README.md

 ### Babel projects

-Please start with the pre-configured [@istanbuljs/nyc-config-babel preset](https://www.npmjs.com/package/@istanbuljs/nyc-config-babel).
+Please start with the pre-configured [`@istanbuljs/nyc-config-babel`] preset.
 You can add your custom configuration options as shown below.

 ### TypeScript projects

-Please start with the pre-configured [@istanbuljs/nyc-config-typescript preset](https://www.npmjs.com/package/@istanbuljs/nyc-config-typescript).
+Please start with the pre-configured [`@istanbuljs/nyc-config-typescript`](https://www.npmjs.com/package/@istanbuljs/nyc-config-typescript) preset.

 #### Adding your overrides

-nyc allows you to inherit other configurations using the key `extends`.
+nyc allows you to inherit other configurations using the key `extends` in the `package.json` stanza, `.nycrc`, or YAML files.
 You can then add the specific configuration options you want that aren't in that particular shared config, e.g.
 ```json
 {